nickydraz/Mobile_App_Project_4/README.md

 - Multiple types of enemies
   - Stage 1: Enemies spawn in random locations at random intervals and remain stationary
   - Stage 2: Enemies spawn as in Stage 1.
+- Multiple Stages
+  - Stage 1: Player has X time to kill enemies on the screen.
+Must kill at least 10 to continue to stage 2
+  - Stage 2: Player must kill all enemies on the screen without dying
 - Count how many times the player shoots
 - Count how many enemies the player hits
 - Count how many enemies the player kills